 Paradise Lost II in London presents 5 artists from Cologne and 5 artists from London to further ensure the exchange between artists and gallery spaces in the UK and the EU and to explore the questions we pose and the answers we seek as the flood of images force the artist to question their role as image and social commentary provider, that emphasises the ongoing importance of artistic endeavour and cultural exchange in a rapidly changing world.

-MPHQ Pictures is an independent film production company focusing on art cinema, currently in post- production on the following films:
+MPHQ Pictures is an independent film production company focusing on art cinema and films on art.

 BACON’S HISTORIES: Study for a Portrait

-MPHQ is currently in post-production on the film BACON’S HISTORIES; Study for a Portrait, a 60 minute cinematic art work, shot in Greece, London, Paris, Spain, Egypt, South Africa and Germany.
+Currently in post-production on the film BACON’S HISTORIES; Study for a Portrait, a 50 minute film shot in Greece, London, Paris, Spain, South Africa, Egypt and Germany.

 MPHQ is currently in post-production on the film SHAKESPEARE’S GHOST, a 20 minute cinematic conversation between Ken McMullen and Martha Parsey on the enduring influence of Shakespeare, based on Ken McMullen’s film Hamlet Within and his upcoming film on King Lear Head of State.
 Shot in Greece.
 Language: English.